 So this means out-of-the-box drones, even expensive ones, aren't going to help you win races.
 Start small with toys and get good at flying, move up the ladder to more professional quadcopters, then move toward building your own.
 All of that is, of course, going to eat into your other discretionary budgets.

 To build your skills, you should also consider getting a simulator for your PC or Mac.
-There are several good ones that will work with your radio controller like FPV Freerider and Velocidrone.
-These video games will keep your skills honed and reflexes sharp.
+There are several good ones that will work with your radio controllers like FPV Freerider and Velocidrone.
+These video games will keep your skills honed and your reflexes sharp.

 How Fast Can a Racing Drone Fly?